EricssonResearch/v2x-self-revocation/simulation/README.md

 Minikube instance.
 Do *not* delete this folder until you are done with all the simulations, otherwise it will not be possible to collect the logs.

+**NOTE 1:** Make sure you are not running as `root`, otherwise Minikube will fail to start.

-**NOTE:** Make sure you have enough resources to run Minikube.
+**NOTE 2:** Make sure you have enough resources to run Minikube.
 You can specify number of CPUs and amount of memory by overriding the `MINIKUBE_CPUS` and `MINIKUBE_MEMORY` variables.
 By default, the Makefile is configured to use all the CPUs and half the memory in your machine.
 In general we recommend _not_ to